 Building owners and architects looking to make a design statement should look at today's generation of Metal Composite Materials (MCM) for the exterior cladding of their structure.
-The high-tech image these wall panels can impart to a building because of their ability to be formed into various shapes can easily put a building "a cut above."
+The high-tech image these wall systems can impart to a building because of their ability to be formed into various shapes can easily put a building "a cut above."

 The smooth, sleek metal composite material can be bent, curved and joined together in an almost limitless range of geometric configurations.
 In addition, the panels exude a lustrous visual when they are initially installed and continue to do so for years to come with minimal maintenance.

 The bonding process occurs under very precise conditions of temperature, pressure and tension.
-The result is a metal/plastic composite sheet that provides numerous benefits compared to a similar thickness of solid metal sheet.
+The result is a metal/plastic composite that provides numerous benefits compared to a similar thickness of solid metal sheet.
 The sheets are offered in a variety of lengths and widths.

-Originally called aluminum composite materials (ACM), the name of the product category recently changed to metal composite materials to reflect the introduction of new skin metals, such as zinc, copper, stainless steel, and titanium.
+Originally called aluminum composite materials (ACM), the name of the product category changed to metal composite materials (MCM) to reflect the introduction of new skin metals, such as zinc, copper, stainless steel, and titanium.
 Aluminum, however, remains the predominant skin material.

 MCMs not only provide consistency of flatness, but also consistency of finish.
 Aluminum and steel MCMs can be finished in virtually any color a building owner or architect wishes.
 Zinc, copper and titanium panels are usually installed unfinished, utilizing the benefits of these natural materials.

-As a result, MCM panels are now installed on a wide variety of building types and metal building applications, ranging from major project wall panel systems to cornices and canopies, and are frequently used to join areas between other major building materials, such as glass and precast panels.
+As a result, MCM systems are now installed on a wide variety of building types and metal building applications, ranging from major project wall panel systems to cornices and canopies, and are frequently used to join areas between other major building materials, such as glass and precast panels.